Kryen112/HP2PC_AP/docs/PLAYER_SETUP.md

 ## What you're getting

 - An Archipelago multiworld randomizer for HP2 (PC, KnowWonder 2002 release).
-- Up to 280 checks across 8 categories: 4 spell-tutorial classrooms, 101 wizard cards, 109 secret areas, 44 challenge stars, 10 ranked duels, 6 Quidditch matches, 4 spell-challenge par times, and 2 Fred & George vendor purchases.
+- Up to ~570 checks across 10 categories: 4 spell-tutorial classrooms, 101 wizard cards, 109 secret areas, 44 challenge stars, 10 ranked duels, 6 Quidditch matches, 4 spell-challenge par times, 2 Fred & George vendor purchases, ~274 containersanity containers, and up to 13 Tradersanity vendor checks.
 Each category is gated by a yaml toggle so you can dial difficulty (see "Configure your slot" below).
 - Goal: in vanilla, defeat the Basilisk; in open castle, satisfy your configured goal clauses to unlock the Great Hall (see "Game mode" below).
 - Plays solo or as a slot in a larger AP multiworld.

+## Mod-only features (not in the base game)

+The randomizer adds gameplay the original game never prompts you about, and none of it shows up in the in-game controls menu.
+The full list:

+### Hold Shift to run

+Hold Shift while moving and Harry runs at 1.5x speed.
+It costs 1 Bertie Bott's bean every quarter-second you're actually moving, drawn from your bean stash, and stops on its own when you hit 0.
+The run carries through jumps and spell casts, and idling on Shift costs nothing.
+It's disabled while a slowdown is active (Drowsiness trap, Skurge ectoplasm, spider web) and during cutscenes.

+The `allow_running_logic` yaml option makes running **free** (no bean cost, usable even at 0 beans) and lets the generator place items in spots you're expected to reach by running.
+With it off (the default) running still works exactly the same, it just costs beans and is never logically required.

+### Return to the Entry Hall (pause menu)

+The pause menu has a **Return to Entry Hall** button in the middle of the bottom row.
+It's your escape from a softlock: you entered a level, partially cleared it, and a one-way door trapped you.
+It teleports you to the hub and commits your progress first (found secrets, picked-up beans, dropped loot), so nothing is lost.
+It's hidden during cutscenes and the level intro, so wait until you have control.

+### Check status without alt-tabbing (pause menu)

+In open castle, the pause menu draws a live goal-progress panel (cards / spells / levels / duels / Quidditch, have vs need), the same figures as the client's `/progress`.
+In every AP mode, an **Unlocked** panel lists the spells and level keys you've received, newest at the bottom.

+### What the wizard card tiers do

+- **Bronze** cards give Harry an extra health bar for every 10 you hold.
+- **Silver** cards open the Gold Card Room (20 needed in open castle, 40 in vanilla).
+- **Gold** cards are collectibles only.
+They don't unlock anything.

+### Containers and vendors (only if you enabled them)

+- `containersanity`: in-world containers (chests, cauldrons, boxes, vases, and more) each give an AP token when you open them with Alohomora or Flipendo.
+Walk over the token to send the check.
+- `tradersanity`: a vendor's first sale becomes an AP check, after which it sells normally.

+### Client commands worth knowing

+`/progress` prints your goal status. `/play` (re)launches the game.
+The randomizers each have a reshuffle/restore pair: `/reroll_sounds` `/restore_sounds`, `/reroll_music` `/restore_music`, `/reroll_dialogue` `/restore_dialogue` (see the randomizer sections above).

 ## Prerequisites